Oelin/vee/README.md

 ❤🧡💛💚💙💜

 Vee is a simple CLI script for installing packages via GitHub and other generic sources.
-It essentially combines the process of downlading and then installing a package into a one, tiny command.
+It essentially combines the process of downloading and then installing a package into a one, tiny command.

 ```sh
 vee [owner]/[package]